Everything (or Almost Everything) About Paris

 A petite encyclopedia of indispensable and superfluous information

-By Jean-Christophe Napias, translated and introduced by Simon Beaver
+By Jean-Christophe Napias, translated by Simon Beaver

 The almost 200 entries in the addictive Everything (or Almost Everything) About Paris are a witty and sophisticated treasure trove of facts, histories, lists, records, quotations, and miscellaneous oddities that go well beyond trivia to include significant cultural information and an enlightening glimpse of Parisian life: